Daytime Naps

 That changes the clinical action.
 If your napping is creeping longer and more frequent, the question to ask isn't should I nap less — it's what's making me so tired.
 Common candidates: undiagnosed sleep apnea (see Sleep-disordered breathing), chronic poor night-time sleep, cardiometabolic disease, early neurodegeneration.

 The connection to dementia is bidirectional.
 Slow-wave sleep — the deep stage that clears beta-amyloid via the brain's glymphatic system — naturally diminishes with age.
 Long nappers often subconsciously compensate for poor night-time slow-wave sleep with daytime sleep, but daytime sleep doesn't recover the same biology.
 Beta-amyloid accumulates anyway, and that accumulation produces more sleep disruption, which produces more daytime sleepiness.
 See Dementia prevention.
+One caveat worth stating plainly: glymphatic amyloid clearance is overwhelmingly a slow-wave-sleep phenomenon, and a short nap deliberately stays in light sleep to avoid grogginess — so it clears little amyloid.
+The idea that a quick nap "cleans the brain" is not established; direct human evidence for amyloid clearance during daytime naps is essentially absent.

 Cognitive and athletic performance: where short naps shine